 Do you have fond childhood memories of a brand-new coloring book and box of colored pencils?
 Or perhaps a perfect unused box of crayons was your tool of choice?
 Somewhere along the way many of us became “too grown up” for childish things like coloring and we put away the coloring books and crayons and made ourselves busy with more important things.
 We traded our crayons and colored pencils for busy jobs and stress-filled lives.

 But I have good news.
-Coloring is back!

 And not only is coloring back but it’s also good for us.
 Many have likened the benefits of coloring to meditation.
 According to Certified Art Therapist Marygace Berberian, “Coloring allows us to switch off our brains from other thoughts and focus only on the moment, helping to alleviate free-floating anxiety.
 It can be particularly effective for people who aren’t comfortable with more creatively expressive forms of art.”
 (CNN)

-Whether it’s the act of creative self-expression or the level of mindfulness involved in coloring—or whether it’s simply the pleasant childhood associations coloring books give us, coloring books are the latest way to relax and de-stress.
+Whether it’s the act of creative self-expression or the level of mindfulness involved in coloring.
+Or whether it’s simply the pleasant childhood associations coloring books give us, coloring books are the latest way to relax and de-stress.

-I recently put coloring books stress-reducing reputation to the test at our house.
+We recently put coloring books stress-reducing reputation to the test at our house.
 I took my two most-stressed family members—a graduating senior feeling overwhelmed by all her final projects and her dad who’s been stressed by the senior’s stress-inducing reaction to finals.
 I handed them each a Blue Star Coloring Book and our box of colored pencils and encouraged them to take a break.

 Dad, the animal lover, chose Katie Packer’s Exotic Animal Designs and set to coloring.
 I was amazed at how quickly he became absorbed in the activity.
 Even though he painted long ago, it’s been a long time since he did anything artistically creative.